makevoid/paperbank-pocket/Readme.md

 ### Paper wallets / keychains using a Pocket Photo printer

+---

+Note: This project was made many years ago as proof of concept and is not maintained, nowadays you can ask AI to code a similar solution in React Native / Swift / Kotlin directly using standard web3 libraries as Ethers.js for React Native (note, needs [shims](https://www.npmjs.com/package/@ethersproject/shims)), Web3Swift for Swift etc.

+---

 Now that Pocket Photo printers have become cheaper I decided to build a Paperbank-like Wallet / Keychain Generator using bitcore-lib and the qrcode library.

 Other cool things used: